AliTakrimi/AliTakrimi/README.md

 ## Hi there 👋

+✨ As an IT professional with a college education in the field, I've developed a strong foundation in programming and related technologies.
+However, my interests have led me towards the fascinating world of data.
+I'm eager to gain knowledge and experience in a range of topics, including databases, big data, data warehousing, business intelligence, data mining, machine learning and deep learning 💪.
+With my existing skills and enthusiasm for continuous learning, I'm excited to take on new challenges and explore the cutting-edge possibilities of this rapidly-evolving field 👊🎯.

 <!--
 **AliTakrimi/AliTakrimi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.